-Women, due to their psycho-physical nature, are simply more perceptive and contemplative than men.
+Women are more receptive – more perceptive.
 This acuity certainly extends into the emotional realm.

 What makes Vedic culture “Vedic” is that it defines itself from the Vedic śāstra (sacred texts).
 So the real question is, Does Vedic Śāstra conclude that women are less intelligent than men?